| | | | |

 Instructions

-- Preheat the air fryer and cook.
-Turn on your air fryer and preheat it to 380°F for a few minutes.
+• Lightly spray the air fryer basket with cooking spray and preheat.
 This helps with even cooking and browning.
-Cook for 12 minutes, or until browned and cooked through, shaking the basket from time to time to ensure even browning.
-The internal temperature should be at least 160°F for beef (165°F if using poultry).
+Cook at 375 F for 12 minutes, or until browned and cooked through, shaking the basket from time to time to ensure even browning.
+The internal temperature should be at least 160°F.

-- Serve.
-Garnish with green onions or parsley if desired.
-Enjoy!
+• Garnish with green onions or chopped parsley if desired.

 Nutrition